ALIHATARIQ01/Recipe-management-system/README.md

 ## Features

 ### User Interface
+- **Sign Up and Log In**: Gives access to users to view recipes of their own choices.
+- **Contact Us**: Gives privilege to users to ask their queries, give their suggestions and share their recipes with us.
 - **View Recipes**: Browse through a categorized list of recipes.
 - **Search Recipes**: Search for recipes using a substring in the search bar.
 - **Favorite Recipes**: Mark recipes as favorites by clicking the heart button.